Skip to Content

 High-End Representation for the Injured in Orange County

-Our seasoned advocates at Alvandi Law Group, P.C. have successfully recovered over half a billion dollars for wrongfully injured workers.
+Our seasoned advocates at Alvandi Law Group, P.C. have successfully recovered over a billion dollars for wrongfully injured workers.
 From firefighter injuries to construction accidents, our skilled workers’ comp attorneys have the impressive legal skillset and experience to advocate effectively on your behalf by fighting for the maximum compensation you deserve after a workplace injury, accident, or occupational illness.
 When it comes to preserving your physical and financial health, don’t settle for less than superior representation from our dedicated Orange County workers’ comp lawyers at Alvandi Law Group.

 Injured in your California workplace?
 Alvandi Law Group is here to fight for the maximum compensation you deserve.
 Call (800) 980-6905 to schedule a consultation.